Verb to be ESL Games, Activities and Worksheets

 ESL Verb to be Activity - Grammar and Speaking: Writing, Asking and Answering Questions, Controlled Practice - Pair Work - Elementary (A1-A2) - 25 minutes

 In this useful verb to be speaking activity, students ask and answer basic personal information questions with the verb to be in order to complete a profile.
 Students look at the profile at the top of the worksheet and take on the role of that person.
 Their task is to write down personal information questions with the verb to be in order to find out information about a classmate's profile.
 In two groups, students look at the information in the second chart and write a question for each prompt using the verb to be.
-Next, students pair up with someone from the other group and take it in turns to ask the questions to their partner and complete the profile with their answers.
+Afterwards, students pair up with someone from the other group and take turns asking the questions to their partner and completing the profile with their answers.

 Aiko and Richard Preview